Norovirus infection happens in the stomach and intestines. The stomach flu is another name for it. It spreads quickly.

 The viruses can also spread by being around someone who is sick.

 Any person who ingests the virus is at risk of getting this infection.
-Older children and adults commonly get this infection.
+It is more common in young children and older adults.

-You will be asked about your symptoms and medical history.
-A physical exam will be done.
-Often, this is enough to make the diagnosis.
+You will be asked about your symptoms and health history.
+You will have a physical exam.
+Often, this is enough to tell if you have the infection.